Azure-Samples/cognitive-services-onnx-customvision-sample/README.md

   8. Click button to select image to evaluate.

 ### Things to note.
 - Image preprocessing is performed by binding method call.
 Look at method "EvaluateAsync" of class "OnnxModel".
-Note that it binds a VideoFrame instance to "data"; this binding call will perform cropping and scaling such that the image fits the define size of model (227 x 227 with included models).
+Note that it binds a VideoFrame instance to "data"; this binding call will perform cropping and scaling such that the image fits the define size of model (224 x 224 with included models).
 It will also reformat the image data into a tensor that the model expects(Channel(BGR), Rows, Cols).
-- Dictionary(map) based output bindings must pre-allocate number of entries for number of labels model was trained for.
-Ex: The included Plankton model contains 4 classes(labels) and for this reason the output variable for “loss” has 4 entries added to it.
-The name of the labels do not need to match the actual name of the classes in the model.
 - mlgen.exe - This tool generates API code in c# or c++ for a specified ONNX mode.
 See [Windows ML overview](https://docs.microsoft.com/en-us/windows/uwp/machine-learning/overview) for description of utility.
 If you are working with a ONNX model and are unsure what variable types to utilize this utility will generate the correct types.

 ## Resources